docker/cli/docs/reference/commandline/image.md

-  load        Load an image from a tar archive or STDIN ls          List images prune       Remove unused images pull        Pull an image or a repository from a registry push        Push an image or a repository to a registry rm          Remove one or more images save        Save one or more images to a tar archive (streamed to STDOUT by default) tag         Create a tag TARGET_IMAGE that refers to SOURCE_IMAGE
+  load        Load an image from a tar archive or STDIN ls          List images prune       Remove unused images pull        Download an image from a registry push        Upload an image to a registry rm          Remove one or more images save        Save one or more images to a tar archive (streamed to STDOUT by default) tag         Create a tag TARGET_IMAGE that refers to SOURCE_IMAGE